 Cardiovascular statistics in Canada

-Every 7 minutes in Canada someone dies from heart disease or stroke; that’s 206 people per day!
+Every 7 minutes someone in Canada dies from heart disease or stroke; that’s 206 people per day!
 To put that another way, a Boeing 747-400 can carry anywhere from 416 to 524 passengers.
 If we take an average of 470 passengers per plane then deaths from heart disease and stroke equal the same number as three 747’s dropping out of the sky every week.
 Can you imagine the attention that would gather if that was really happening?
 Although the numbers are close to being the same, heart attacks and strokes get overlooked because they happen so quietly; that’s why this disease is called the ‘silent killer’.
 Are we really that desensitized to how serious a problem heart disease is for Canadians?

 9/10 Canadians have at least one risk factor for heart disease or stroke.